 Our Homeschool Room Ideas Solution: More Desk Space!

-We already knew that we need more desk space.
+We already knew that we need more desk space or homeschool station ideas for different projects.

 (That was one of the main issues with our old home schooling room layout.)